EDT 2: CORRECT POSITIONING

-During your second lesson, your ADI should make sure that you can position the car correctly on the road for the actions you are about to take.
+During your EDT 2 correct positioning driving lesson, your ADI should make sure that you can correctly position the car on the road for the actions you are about to take.
 Actions include: driving on the straight; cornering; negotiating bends and junctions; changing lanes; entering and exiting from slip roads; entering and exiting junctions and roundabouts; and correct positioning within traffic lanes.

 What is the minimum this lesson should cover?